 C&C Empathy Training (CCET)

-Works with individuals and organisations who want to bring a more empathic approach into their daily practice or workforce and improve culture and results.
+Works with individuals and organisations who want to bring a more empathic and compassionate approach into their daily practice or workforce and improve culture and results with their unique empathy and well-being courses.

 Why incorporate empathy?

 Have you ever wished for another to understand why you feel as you do?
-Have you ever wanted to understand others better and prevent harm?
-Do you want to improve your business culture or how you handle complaints and sensitive situations?
+Have you ever wanted to understand others better, compassionately engage and prevent harm?
+Do you want to improve your organisational culture or how you handle complaints, vulnerability and sensitive situations?
 Empathy and emotional awareness are key to building relationships, trust, improving productivity and honesty.
-Challenging thinking to create real authentic compassionate change.
+Challenging thinking to create real authentic compassionate change, civility, psychological safety and a just and learning culture.

 "CCET's leadership day was amazing.
 What I learnt that day from Carolyn is invaluable to my role as PALS Officer for an NHS Trust.
 It gave me the opportunity to work with colleagues from other departments and discuss relevant issues and how they affect us.
 When listening to people we should show an interest, not be distracted and ask relevant questions being mindful not to interrupt.
 It also gave us the opportunity to think how we should and would like to deal with sometimes difficult situations in the future in an empathic nature.
 Carolyn's determination is outstanding and she demonstrates that being determined and staying strong, you can achieve your goals.
 Sometimes during some very traumatic times, when you feel like giving up you must stay calm, think why you are doing what you are and believe in yourself."